we-learn-js/js-training/src/slides/03-AsyncProgramming.md

 > In ES6, `Promise` is a new Object can instantiate

-> A `resolve` and `reject` function are provided to either fulfill or reject the promise.
+> A `resolve` and `reject` function are provided to either resolve or reject the promise.

 ```js
 var promise = new Promise(function(resolve, reject){